INWTlab/rsync/README.md

 ```

-`rsync::ls()` calls the objects in the rsync storage from the data base and returns them as a data frame. `db`
+`rsync::ls()` calls the objects in the rsync storage from the data base and returns them as a data frame.
 ```
 rsync::ls(db)
 ```